Skip links

 Thaioil Group organizes relationship building activities for suppliers.
 This aims to ensure the supplier’s understanding and acknowledgement of the Thaioil Group transparency and commitment in the procurement process, such as No Gift Policy.

-Supplier ESG On-Site Assessment 2024 at the supplier’s operational site was conducted by the collaboration between Thaioil Group and an accredited institute with ISO standards.
+Supplier ESG On-Site Assessment 2025 at the supplier’s operational site was conducted by the collaboration between Thaioil Group and the Management System Certification Institute (MASCI).
 This aims to provide recommendations for the suppliers that allow them to improve their sustainability (ESG) practices in their supply chain.
 After the suppliers ESG on-site assessment has been done.
 A certificate presentation ceremony was held for suppliers who participated in the assessment.
 Moreover, knowledge-sharing from suppliers who achieved the highest score of ESG was conducted.

 Performances

-In 2024, Thaioil Group implemented initiatives to enhance the capabilities of suppliers as follows:
+In 2025, Thaioil Group implemented initiatives to enhance the capabilities of suppliers, which achieved a greater number of significant suppliers participating in capacity development programs compared to 2024, as follows:

 Employee Development and Capacity Building Program